digitalego-one/ExcaliburAI-Civitai-Prompt-Extractor/README.md

 - **Code Quality**: Ensure your code follows best practices and is well-documented.
 - **Testing**: Test your changes thoroughly before submitting.
 - **Respect the Community**: Be respectful and constructive in your interactions.

+## 📚 Credits

+exif-js: JavaScript library for reading EXIF data from images.

 ## 📜 License